imdineshgrewal/NLP-TwitterSentimentalAnalysis/README.md

 ## Data Files

-train.csv - For training the models, we provide a labelled dataset of 31,962 tweets.
-The dataset is provided in the form of a csv file with each line storing a tweet id, its label and the tweet.
+**train.csv** - For training the models, we provide a labelled dataset of 31,962 tweets.
+The dataset is provided in the form of a csv file with each line storing a tweet id, its label and the tweet.><br/>
 There is 1 test file (public)
+<br/><br/>

-test_tweets.csv - The test data file contains only tweet ids and the tweet text with each tweet in a new line.<br/><br/><br/>
+**test_tweets.csv** - The test data file contains only tweet ids and the tweet text with each tweet in a new line.<br/><br/>

 ## Evaluation Metric: